 The advantages are obvious; pre-recorded video interviews allow employers to potentially screen many more applicants, permit flexibility in interview times for both the candidate and employer, and reduce both the cost and time taken for hiring new employees.
-It’s estimated that around half of employers now use pre-recorded videos as an initial screening process, and given its popularity.
+It’s estimated that around half of employers now use pre-recorded videos as an initial screening process.
 But as with most new technology, AI video interviews have provoked controversy, with some fearing that the practice can result in biased evaluation of applicants, and criticising the lack of transparency in the process.

 How Effective Are AI Video Interviews?